-1. Two versions of the Arduino sample code timing are provided.
-One is for people living in 50Hz countries, the other is for people living in 60Hz countries.
-Please download the correct version.
+1. Arduino code supports both people living in 50Hz countries and 60Hz countries.
+Please select the correct frequency on the code #define and compile it again.
 Check out the comments given in the code for details.

 2. If you need to control higher loads, we accept design alteration depend on your specifications (purchase count 50+ only)

 If you have any trouble setting up the provided sample code or need help to setting up with PIC micro-controllers feel free to contact us at email@example.com